 I couldn’t wait for dark, so I went in the powder room with the lights off just to see.

-Now just put them on a Dollar Tree shepherd’s hook plant hanger, and the beautiful new hanging solar mason jar lights are ready for sundown!
+Now just put them on the shepherd’s hook plant hanger, and the beautiful new hanging solar mason jar lights are ready for sundown!

 I just loved seeing these lit up in the backyard.
-I want to make enough to outline the whole border!
+I have now made enough to outline the whole border!

 If you are looking for another budget garden project, check out the DIY garden cloches I made with Dollar Tree trashcans to protect my young plants from squirrels.

-I have seen some awesome ideas of using solar lights in old chandeliers and lamps…I love seeing all the creative ways you can use them!
+I see tons of awesome ideas of using solar lights in old chandeliers and lamps…I love seeing all the creative ways you can use them!
 Have you made any fun solar lights for your yard?